 This one-day workshop gathers together researchers, designers, and practitioners that are working with wearable design and aims to provide a venue to discuss specific challenges, opportunities, and lessons learned around designing different on-body output modalities in various contexts of use.
 What sorts of criteria do we have while designing a wearable with a certain modality?
 How do we shape the modalities in order to communicate meanings/information on the body?
 How do cultural and social challenges influence the design of different modalities?

-The workshop will support online participation.
+The workshop will be conducted online.
 More information about the details will be announced later.
-This would the be aligned with the message what the chairs communicated in the notification.
-It seems evident, that we have to at least support the online mode:
+This is aligned with the message of the chairs communicated in the notification about NordiCHI 2020 going online:

 September 1st, 2020